The Funds List

 Greater Denfeld Foundation Awards

 The Greater Denfeld Foundation provides seven annual scholarship awards to Denfeld High School graduating seniors funded through on-going gifts, donations and investments.
-These one-time awards are designed to recognize exemplary performance during the school’s Honors Night held each spring in Denfeld’s Auditorium.
+These one-time awards are designed to recognize exemplary performance while enrolled at Denfeld and are awarded at the school’s Honors Night held each spring in Denfeld’s Auditorium.

 Greater Denfeld Foundation “Leaders for Life” Award